Get

 Always find the best dog food for your German Shepherd Lab mix designed for their current age, size, and activity level.
 These are large dogs with high energy, so look for the appropriate food.
 You can also follow the recommendations on the back of the dog food bag to help you figure out how much your pup needs to be fed daily.

 Too much food and treats can lead to obesity with the German Shepherd Lab, so watch what you feed them, and try to stay away from too much people’s food.
-Speak to your vet about your pup’s weight and health if you’re ever concerned.
+Speak to a vet about your pup’s weight and health if you’re ever concerned.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you need to speak with a vet but can't get to one, head over to PangoVet.
+It's our online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!

 Exercise 🐕